microprediction/precise/README.md

 # precise

-A collection of autonomous, online covariance, correlation and precision matrix estimators.
+A collection of autonomous online covariance matrix estimators.

 ## Install